 2. Time is Fleeting on Mother’s Day

-Things move so fast in this world, us mothers need to remember to slow down and enjoy sometimes!
+Things move so fast in this world, we mothers need to remember to slow down and enjoy sometimes!
 Starting this blog has gotten me distracted from my kiddos.
-I have been feeling guilty about not giving them the same amount of attention and may be relying on the screen time more than I would like.
+I have been feeling guilty about not giving them the same amount of attention and maybe relying on the screen time more than I would like.

 I went to have a visit with someone who has been in my tribe since my birth – one of my many amazing Aunties!

 We were talking about one thing or another, and she mentioned how her mother was the best at making everything a game.
 She told me of how they always had a dress-up fashion show complete with cookies and tea in the bedroom.
 This was her mother’s way of changing over the kid’s wardrobe for each season.
 Making the pain-in-the-butt tasks, having to see what still fits, and enticing the kids to change clothing styles from warm to cool layers, a fun, and playful experience!